jzombie/rust-simd-r-drive/README.md

 [Experimental Python bindings](./bindings/python) are available for integrating with Python applications.

-These bindings expose high-performance, zero-copy access to `SIMD R Drive` from Python using `PyO3` and `maturin`.
+These bindings expose high-performance, zero-copy access to `SIMD R Drive` from Python using [PyO3](https://github.com/PyO3/pyo3) and [maturin](https://github.com/PyO3/maturin).

 > ❌ **Python bindings for Windows is not supported** due to inconsistent file and memory-mapping semantics (though the bindings *can* build in Windows).
 These bindings target UNIX-like systems where `mmap` and thread behavior are reliable and consistent.
 ✅ The Rust library itself fully supports Windows, and is continuously tested on Windows targets.